HeadHunter28/HeadHunter28/README.md

 ### 🧗‍♂️ What am I currently doing 🛠?
 ---
-Currently working on a LLM-based app
+Currently working on a data science app
 ---

 ### 📰 What did I write recently :